Skip to main content

 You could work as a coach for a local authority or organisation with an interest in sports development at places like BMX tracks, mountain bike trail centres or indoor cycling tracks.

-You could also become a cycling instructor through the Bikeability scheme, teaching young people how to cycle safety on roads.
+You could become a cycling instructor through the Bikeability scheme, teaching young people how to cycle safely on roads.
 If you work with young people, you could move into sports development or youth work.

-With experience, you could transfer your skills and abilities to other areas of the sports industry.
+With experience, you could use your skills in other areas of the sports industry, for example building partnerships with sponsors and kit suppliers.

 Current opportunities